You can't always get what you want: towards user-controlled privacy on Android: MobHide local anonymization

 \subsubsection{Runtime Anonymization}

-The \textit{Data Anonymization} is the core phase of HideDroid workflow.
-In detail, HideDroid implements the \methodname{} anonymization pipeline to anonymize the traffic generated by analytics libraries of all the apps configured in the previous phase with a privacy level \texttt{LOW}, \texttt{MEDIUM}, or \texttt{HIGH}.
+The \textit{Data Anonymization} is the core phase of \toolname{} workflow.
+In detail, \toolname{} implements the \methodname{} anonymization pipeline to anonymize the traffic generated by analytics libraries of all the apps configured in the previous phase with a privacy level \texttt{LOW}, \texttt{MEDIUM}, or \texttt{HIGH}.
 The core of the pipeline is implemented as two background services, i.e., the \textbf{Privacy Interceptor} and the \textbf{Data Anonymizer}.

-The \textbf{Privacy Interceptor} component aims to analyze and identify if a network request belongs or not to an analytics service.
+The \textbf{Privacy Interceptor} component has a twofold objective.
+The first is to collect the network traffic of all apps with a selected privacy level above \texttt{NONE}.
+The second is to filter network requests that do not belong to any analytics services.

 To intercept network requests generated by apps, the component relies on and exploits the Android VPN API \cite{vpn-service}.
 These APIs allow building a transparent VPN that acts like a proxy server between the client (i.e., the app) and the server (i.e., the analytics server).
-All the collected network traffic is filtered to identify the one belonging to analytics services.
-At first, the module queries the \textit{Analytics Domain DB} to spot well-known domain names belonging to analytics frameworks.
-If no match is found, then the service enforces the heuristic described in Section \ref{sec:analytics-in-the-wild} to evaluate the request.
-If the domain is recognized as belonging to an analytics service, the module blocks the request and stores it for the anonymization phase.
-On the contrary, the network request is transparently forwarded to the destination.
+This solution enables \toolname{} to intercept the network traffic generated both from Java/Kotlin and native code, and it is able to inspect both HTTP and HTTPS traffic by exploiting SSL deep-inspection techniques.